telerik/blazor-docs/knowledge-base/calendar-disable-weekends.md

 ## Solution

 You can create a collection of weekend days and pass it to the [Disabled Dates]({%slug components/calendar/selection%}#disabled-dates) parameter of the Calendar.
+This will prevent the user from selecting them.

 To achieve that: